 Regular meetings of the Commission for the consideration of changes to the County’s Zoning District Map (regular and conditional rezoning); Provisional Use Permits; amendments to the zoning and subdivision ordinance; and under certain circumstances review and approval of plans of development and site plans shall be held on the first Thursday after the second Wednesday of each month at 7:00 p.m.
 Meetings shall be held in the Board Room of the County Administration Building in the Government Center at Parham and Hungary Spring Roads, or at such other time and place as the Commission may deem appropriate and necessary.

 If the Chairman, or Vice Chairman if the Chairman is unable to act, finds and declares that the weather or other conditions are such that it is hazardous for Commission members and the public to attend a regular meeting, the meeting shall be postponed for a period of one (1) week to the same time the following week; however, if the postponement would be to a County holiday or the day before a County holiday, the meeting shall be postponed to two (2) days before the County holiday.
 Commission members and the press will be notified as promptly as possible, and notice will be posted on the front doors of the Commission’s meeting room and the courthouse.
 All hearings and other matters previously advertised will be conducted at the continued meeting, and no further advertisement or notice is required.

-An expedited review agenda for certain subdivisions, PODs, applications for rezonings, provisional uses and related plans may be used in order to make the most efficient use of the Planning Commission’s time, to reduce unnecessary waiting by the public and development community, and to conserve time for discussion of plans with remaining issues or otherwise.
+An expedited review agenda may be used in order to make the most efficient use of the Planning Commission’s time, to reduce unnecessary waiting by the public and development community, and to conserve time for discussion of plans with remaining issues or otherwise.
 The Staff may place plans or cases meeting all of the following criteria on the expedited review agenda.
 The criteria are as follows:

-- The Staff must be recommending approval of the applicant’s request subject to any conditions or recommendations for a Conditional Rezoning or Provisional Use Permit; or the annotations on the plan, standard conditions and any special conditions or recommendations for Plans of Development or Site Plans.
+- The Staff must be recommending approval of the applicant’s request subject to any conditions or recommendations for a conditional Rezoning or Provisional Use Permit; or the annotations on the plan, standard conditions and any special conditions or recommendations for Plans of Development or Site Plans.

-- The applicant must submit a letter stating its agreement with the Staff’s recommendations, annotations, standard and special conditions and stating the applicant is unaware of any opposition to the plans.
-The letter must be received by the Secretary no later than 4:00 p.m. on the Tuesday prior to the meeting.
+- The applicant must submit a letter stating its agreement with the Staff’s recommendations, annotations, standard and special conditions and stating the applicant is unaware of any opposition to the plans or request.
+The letter must be received by the Secretary not later than 4:00 p.m. on the Tuesday prior to the meeting.

-- There is no known opposition to approval of the request.
-If there is any known opposition to approval of the request at the meeting, the item shall be removed from the expedited agenda.
+- There is no known opposition to approval of the plan or request.
+If there is any known opposition to approval of the plan at the meeting, the item shall be removed from the expedited review agenda.